 - Read the fine print and always do the math before entering any formal agreement.

-- Use loan calculators (ASIC has some good ones) to compare products.
+- Use loan calculators (the government's Moneysmart website has some good ones) to compare products.

-- Remember, sometimes low interest loans can be cheaper than 0% deals.
+- Remember, sometimes low interest loans can work out cheaper than 0% deals.

-Australia's credit card debt currently stands at around $32 billion and it's climbing quickly.
-To service this debt, we're paying more than $5b a year in credit card debt interest.
+Australia's credit and charge card debt stands at around $16.8 billion in September 2022.
 Clearly, credit cards play a significant part in the debt profile of the average Australian consumer.

 What to watch out for